scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 X.moment(order=1, kind='raw'), X.moment(order=2, kind='central'), X.moment(order=3, kind='standardized'), X.moment(order=4, kind='standardized')
 ```

 Note the difference in definition of [kurtosis](https://en.wikipedia.org/wiki/Kurtosis).
 Previously, the "excess" (AKA "Fisher's") kurtosis was provided.
-As a matter of convention (rather than as a mathematical necessity), this is the standardized fourth moment shifted by a constant value (`3`) to give a value of `0.0` for the normal distribution.
+As a matter of convention (rather than the natural mathematical definition), this is the standardized fourth moment shifted by a constant value (`3`) to give a value of `0.0` for the normal distribution.

 ```{code-cell} ipython3
 stats.norm.stats(moments='k')